sourcecred/sourcecred/src/plugins/identity/README.md

 └── authored Post /t/123/2
 ```

-And we connect the edges to the new identity node.
+Then the edges that were connected to the alias nodes are connected to the new
+identity node instead.

 ```
 Identity @abc